grpc/proposal/A38-admin-interface-api.md

 Admin Interface API
 ----
 * Author(s): lidiz
-* Approver: markroth
+* Approver: markdroth
 * Status: In-Review
 * Implemented in: C++, Golang, Java
-* Last updated: 2021-01-27
+* Last updated: 2021-02-05
 * Discussion at: https://groups.google.com/g/grpc-io/c/0B2f9ha5HoM

 ## Abstract

-This proposal describes a convenience API in each gRPC language to improve the usability of creating a gRPC server with admin services.
+This proposal describes a convenience API in each gRPC language to improve the usability of creating a gRPC server with admin services to expose states in the gRPC library.

 ## Background

-gRPC Admin Interface is part of the Proxyless Service Mesh Observability project which includes new gRPC admin services and a CLI tool (yet to release).
-The admin services are responsible for exposing states of the gRPC library via gRPC protocol, and the CLI tool will help users to better interpret the fetched data from the gRPC application.
-Currently, the existing admin server should at least expose two admin services:
+### Services Exposing gRPC Internal States

+gRPC provides a set of official gRPC services that serve gRPC internal states.
+This proposal will focus on the ones that expose the state of the entire gRPC library, which is agnostic to which gRPC server they were bound to:

-* Channelz: the channel tracing library that collects stats about a channel’s traffic, underlying sockets, and credentials ([proto definition](https://github.com/grpc/grpc/blob/master/src/proto/grpc/channelz/channelz.proto));
+* Channelz: the channel tracing library that collects stats about a channel’s traffic, underlying sockets, and credentials ([gRFC A14](https://github.com/grpc/proposal/blob/master/A14-channelz.md));
 * [Client Status Discovery Service](https://github.com/envoyproxy/envoy/blob/main/api/envoy/service/status/v3/csds.proto): the xDS config dump library that dumps the accepted xDS configuration with config status;

-However, the number of admin services might increase in the future.
-Solutions with no code changes, like env, or config files, are not desired (see rationale section below).
-On the other hand, as a library, gRPC would like to promote the usage of admin services.
-So, there is a need for an ideally one LOC to create and start an admin server.

-In addition, by providing new APIs, we abstract away the individual services with the concept admin services.
-We can also achieve **dynamic admin services selection**, for example, we **only add CSDS service if the xDS package is pulled in**.
-In this way, we won’t force users to take unnecessary dependencies.

-### Types of Services

-To help communicate the scenarios, we can define all services into several types, from the view of administrative functions:

-* **Primary service**: the user-provided services that handle the application logic;
-* **Binary-global service**: the services that expose the state of the entire gRPC library, and they serve the same information regardless of which server they have been registered (e.g., Channelz, CSDS);
-* **Per-server service**: the services that distribute the state of other registered services on the same server (e.g., Health, Reflection).

-The binary-global services contain sensitive information about traffic, configuration, even security, hence we hope users can set up the services securely in our recommended usage or the upcoming new API.

-The recommended way of securing the admin service port is binding it to either `localhost` or using a `UDS` port.

 ## Proposal

+The admin interface API is a set of API that registers available admin services to a given gRPC server.
+There will be more gRPC services boosting debuggability of gRPC down the road.
+With this API, applications will automatically get the update as they pulling in the latest gRPC library.

-There are several different options for the convenience API design to help create a more usable admin interface API.
+There are several different options for the convenience API design.
 Each option is a tradeoff between simplicity to use and flexibility.
 The simplicity to use is defined by lines of code to create a serving gRPC server with admin services, and the additional cognitive cost to learn the new API or manage dependencies.
 The flexibility is defined by how can users provide additional server creation options.
 To date, users can specify one or more **listening addresses, credentials, TCP/HTTP config, codec, interceptors and service implementations** during the server creation process.
 Not to mention the potential  impact on the threading model during the start of the server.
 If we want to bundle as many options as possible into one line of code, we will inevitably sacrifice some flexibility.

-Options to create an admin server are ordered from the most flexible to the least:

-1. The control group: using existing API to create the server;
+For other alternative designs, see section below.

-2. A function that combines admin services from different packages; **<-RECOMMENDED BY THIS PROPOSAL**
+This proposal recommend the admin interface API design to be **a function that combines admin services from different packages**.
-3. A method of the gRPC server class that adds admin services;
-4. A function that creates the gRPC server object bound with admin services;
-5. A function that creates and starts the gRPC server with admin services.

-This proposal will recommend option 2 as the admin interface API (for other alternatives, see rationale section below).
-The usage snippet of admin interface API in each language:
+Here are the usage snippets of admin interface API in each language:

 ### Java